 What is a shared mailbox?

-A shared mailbox is a single email address, like support@company.com, that multiple team members can access simultaneously.
-All incoming emails appear in one centralised inbox.
-Every team member sees the same messages, can reply from the shared address, and can see what their colleagues have already handled.
+A shared mailbox is a single email address, like support@company.com, that multiple team members can access and manage together without sharing a password.
+All incoming emails appear in one centralized inbox, every team member sees the same messages, and replies are coordinated and visible to everyone.

 What is a distribution list?

-The key distinction is that distribution lists do not create a shared space.
-Each recipient manages their copy of the email independently.
+The key distinction: distribution lists do not create a shared space.
+Each recipient manages their copy independently.
 There is no central view, no assignment system, and no way to see whether someone else has already replied.

 When does a distribution list stop being enough?